-The Drag-and-Drop Editor allows users with no HTML and CSS experience to create email templates by simply dragging structural or content components into the editor and arranging them as needed.
+The Drag and Drop editor allows users with no HTML and CSS experience to create email templates by dragging structural or content components into the editor and arranging them as needed.
 Users can use a pre-built template template or create an entirely new template.

 The above will display a preview of the video and link users to the video on YouTube or Vimeo.
 Another option is to embed the video into your email.